mlindsk/molic/README.md

 [![Build Status](https://travis-ci.com/mlindsk/molic.svg?token=AuXvB5mAnHuxQxKszxph&branch=master)](https://travis-ci.com/mlindsk/molic)

-# molic
+# molic: Multivariate OutLIerdetection In Contingency Tables

-An **R** package to perform outlier detection in contingency tables.
-The methodology relies on a given decomposable graph.
+An **R** package to perform outlier detection in contingency tables using decomposable graphical models; models for which the underlying association between all variables can be depicted by an undirected graph.
 The main functions are

-## Outlier detection
+## Outlier Detection
 Fit a model from which outlier detection can be conducted

 - `outlier_model(df, adj = NULL, nsim = 1000, ncores = 1, meta_name = "")`